How the 10-Year Rule Increases Taxes

 A series of partial Roth conversions is a powerful alternative to the Stretch IRA.
 If you have a high tax bracket heir, you can use your lower tax brackets to pre-pay the taxes.

-This is true tax bracket arbitrage, and it takes an understanding of both effective and marginal tax brackets.
+This is true tax bracket arbitrage, and it takes understanding both effective and marginal tax brackets.

 Roth conversions (for some) are the optimal alternative to the Stretch IRA.
 Who will pay the taxes on retirement accounts?